 AppCards (Student ID Cards)

 AppCards are used to access a student's residence hall, serve as a student's meal card, serve as a student's library card, and can be used for purchases in the University Bookstore.
-Most freshman students attending the January Orientation session will have their AppCard made the day before prior to moving into their residence hall.
+Most freshman students will have their AppCard made during their Orientation session.